Dept. of Clinical Application

 Construction of disease models

-iPS cells have advantage to be created from anybody as long as he/she has skin cells.
+iPS cells have advantage to be created from anybody.
 Taking this advantage, we conduct joint research with pediatricians and neurologists for the purpose of constructing disease models with the use of iPS cells derived from muscular dystrophy patients.
 We make research on how to induce highly efficient differentiation of adult skeletal muscles.
 We also investigate the possibility to reproduce the disease state of muscular dystrophy by culturing differentiation-induced skeletal muscle with the physical stress culturing system.

 Meanwhile, through joint research, mainly with pharmaceutical manufacturers, we have developed a screening system for use with diseases that we have successfully modeled and are seeking compounds that may contain the seed of a drug.
 Using a different approach, we are studying whether genome editing to repair genetic mutations can relieve disease.
 If this approach proves effective, we will proceed with research aimed at developing genome-editing therapies.